cunjian/pytorch_face_landmark/README.md

 * Support 68-point and 39-point landmark inference.
 * Support different backbone networks and face detectors.
-* Support ONNX inference.
+* Support ONNX and OpenVINO inferences.
-* Support heatmap-based inference.
+* Support heatmap-based models.

 ## Inference
 Test on a sample folder and save the landmark detection results.
 Support different backbones and face detectors.